MichaelCurrin/docsify-js-tutorial/docs/README.md

     - Optional.
     - Describes the menu layout for the **top right menu**.

-Once you have that setup in _docs_ directory and have pushed to Github, you can setup Github Pages serving the _docs_ directory.
-Note: _Docsify_ also works with _Netlify_ as per their docs, but this project just considers the Github Pages case.
+Once you have that setup in _docs_ directory and have pushed to GitHub, you can setup GitHub Pages serving the _docs_ directory.
+Note: _Docsify_ also works with _Netlify_ as per their docs, but this project just considers the GitHub Pages case.

 ### Linking to pages